 If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
-Speak to a member of the senior leadership team and/or seek advice from local authority children's social care.
-Make a referral to local authority children's social care directly, if appropriate (see 'Referral' above).
+Speak to a member of the senior leadership team and/or seek advice from Local Authority children's Social Care.
+Make a referral to Local Authority children's Social Care directly, if appropriate (see 'Referral' above).
 Inform the DSL or deputy as soon as practically possible after the referral.

 Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
-This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team.
+This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the Local Authority children's Social Care team.

-The DfE also has a dedicated telephone helpline, 020 7340 7264, which school staff and governors can call to raise concerns about extremism with respect to a pupil.
-You can also email counter.extremism@education.gov.uk.
+The DfE also has a dedicated telephone helpline, 020 7340 7264, which school staff and Governors can call to raise concerns about extremism with respect to a pupil.
+You can also email counter.extremism@education.gov.uk or complete the online form Report Extremism in Education - Start.
 Note that this is not for use in emergency situations.